MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 <!-- ------------------------------ -->
 #### Operating systems

-Windows 7 and Windows 8 can only do windowed hosting, not visual hosting.
+All hosting modes are supported wherever WebView2 is supported ie. Windows 10 and up and certain Windows Server versions.
+Windows 7, 8 and 8.1 are no longer supported.
+For those still on those platforms Windows 7 and Windows 8 can only do windowed hosting, not visual hosting.

 See [Windows 7 and 8](../index.md#windows-7-and-8) in _Introduction to Microsoft Edge WebView2_.